albanie/pts_loader/README.md

- A simple function to load .pts files with python.
+ A function to load .pts files with python.
 Once the file is on your path, you simply use it as follows:

     from pts_loader import load